baponkar/zombie-ai/README.md

 You just need to download this repo and put inside of your project asset folder.

-So You need to download those two packages from Unity assets store along with this Zombie_Enemy_AI assets.

 You may get some error in Unity Standard assets like 'GUITEXT' you need to fix that issue by putting 'using Unity.Engine.UI' and replace 'GUITEXT' with 'TEXT'.